Curriculum Overview

 - (a) increasing the extent to which disabled pupils can participate in the school's curriculum

 At Haberdashers’ Hatcham Free School (HFS) we are committed to establishing equality for all pupils, their parents, staff and other users of the school.
-Please refer to our Accessibility Plan for information about how the school sets out to promote equality of opportunity for disabled people: pupils, staff, parents, carers and other people who use the school or may wish to through: -
+Please refer to our Accessibility Plan for information about how the school sets out to promote equality of opportunity for disabled people: pupils, staff, parents, carers and other people who use the school or may wish to through:

-- providing a curriculum offer that is accessible to all pupils improving the availability of accessible information relating to the school to parents, pupils, staff and visitor
+- Providing a curriculum offer that is accessible to all pupils improving the availability of accessible information relating to the school to parents, pupils, staff and visitor

 - Through careful planning, the primary curriculum is adapted to ensure that all pupil groups have access to their learning within lessons and are able to make progress.